jolespin/veba/README.md

 ### Installation
 One issue with having large-scale pipeline suites with open-source software is the issue of dependencies.
 One solution for this is to have a modular software structure where each module has its own `conda` environment.
 This allows for minimizing dependency constraints as this software suite uses an array of diverse packages from different developers.

 The basis for these environments is creating a separate environment for each module with the `VEBA-` prefix and `_env` as the suffix.
 For example `VEBA-assembly_env` or `VEBA-binning-prokaryotic_env`.
 Because of this, `VEBA` is currently not available as a `conda` package but each module will be in the near future.
 In the meantime, please use the `install/install_veba.sh` script which installs each environment from the yaml files in `install/environments/` and then installs the database.
-To install the database separately, use the `install/install_database.sh` script.
+To install the database separately, use the `install/download_databases` script.
 To install anything manually, just read the scripts as they are well documented and refer to different URL and paths for specific installation options.

 ```
 Usage:
-# Install VEBA environments (comment out the `install_database.sh` line to just install environments)
+# Install VEBA environments
-install_veba.sh /path/to/veba_database
+install_veba.sh

 # Install database
-install_database.sh /path/to/veba_database
+download_databases.sh /path/to/veba_database
 ```
 ___________________________________________________________________